ekasit-ja/pcj-django/README.md

 WantedBy=multi-user.target
 ```
 8. execute `systemctl daemon-reload` to inform system there is change from service files
-9. install nginx with `yum install nginx`
+9. install NGINX with `yum install nginx`
-10. configure nginx at `/etc/nginx/nginx.conf` by comment server directive (see below)
+10. configure NGINX at `/etc/nginx/nginx.conf` by comment server directive (see below)
 ```
 ...
     include /etc/nginx/conf.d/*.conf;